Airy59/OntoJSON/QUICK_START.md

 3. When you click "Transform", a dialog appears for metadata
 4. Enter composite ontology metadata (optional)
 5. Click OK - composite is created automatically
+6. **Save Options**:
-6. File → Save JSON Schema
+   - File → Save JSON Schema (transformation result)
+   - File → Save Ontology to... (save composite ontology with metadata)
+7. The saved composite can be reused as input for future transformations

 #### Complete T-box/A-box/JSON Workflow